 The anatomical position or neutral position is the starting position for describing any movement.
 It is important that you know this to be able to understand what is meant by certain movement patterns.
 It is sometimes also called the anatomical starting position or fundamental starting position.

 Flexion and Extension

 In the videos above, shoulder flexion is the action of raising the arm above the head.
 Extension is then the downward movement.
 In the photo, the shoulder is in an extended position.
-For the knee, bending the knee is flexion, as the angle is reduced (as shown in the picture) and straightening it is called extension.
+For the knee, bending the knee in flexion, as the angle is reduced (as shown in the picture) and straightening it is called extension.

-Flexion and extension at the ankle joint is called dorsiflexion and plantarflexion.
+Flexion and extension at the ankle joint are called dorsiflexion and plantarflexion.
 Dorsiflexion is when you point your toes towards the ceiling and plantar flexion is when you point your toes away, towards the floor.
 Remember to start in the anatomical starting position!

 Abduction and Adduction

 These are movements in the frontal plane and involve moving the body part away or towards an imaginary centre line.
 Abduction is taking the body part away from the central line and adduction is moving it towards (remember this by thinking adduction adds the body part to the centre).
 Adduction can also be moving the body part across the centre line and to the other side of the body, shown in the hip abduction video below.
 Amongst the joints capable of abduction and adduction are the shoulder and hip.

 Other abductions and adduction movements include the fingers.
 If you splay your fingers and move them apart, this is abduction as they are moving away from the centre position.
 When you bring the fingers back together, this is adduction, as you are adding them back to the centre line.